CFPAOrg/Minecraft-Mod-Language-Package/projects/1.21/assets/synergy/synergy/guides/synergy/guide/magic/quern.md

 To insert on it items you need to right click with it

-It doensn't have a GUI but can be automated using hoppers or something like that
+It doesn't have a GUI but can be automated using hoppers or something like that

 <ItemImage id="synergy:quern" scale="4.0"/>